Tremocex/ALL_NAMES_PORTUGAL/README.md

 # ALL NAMES/SURNAMES 🇵🇹 🇵🇹

 This repository contains two .txt files each containing, respectively, a list of over 1000 surnames and names of portuguese origin.

+NOTE:
+The search and collection of Portuguese first and last names was intended to feed a knowledge base to serve a specialized spell checker for first and last names, basically playing the role of an OCR post processing line.
+Along with the two raw files feeding the KDB follows source code for running and testing the created spell checker.

+# #NAMES ≈ 6177
+# #SURNAMES ≈ 909

 # References:
 https://pt.wikipedia.org/wiki/Lista_de_apelidos_de_fam%C3%ADlia_da_l%C3%ADngua_portuguesa